RP6502-VGA

 } data[width_tiles * height_tiles];

-Tiles are encoded in “tall” bitmap format.
+Tiles themselves are encoded in a “tall” bitmap format.

 // 8x8 tiles